tnichols217/notes/APBiology/3/Notes/Worksheets/Enzymes and Cellular Respiration.md

 20. Oxygen enabled organisms are able to respirate, which is multiple times better at breaking down energy from glucose (about 18x better), this allows them to be more efficient, needing less sugar as food.
 21. 21
 	1. Fermentation is happening
 	2. The cytoplasm breaks down the glucose, but cannot perform respiration without the mitochondrial matrix, this leads to a buildup of lactic acid.
-The mitochondria would not need to
+The mitochondria would not need to and cannot perform fermentation, so it only breaks down the glucose via respiration
+	3.